 3. Will you switch between desktop and phone often?

-If yes, and your desktop flow already runs through a wallet, the QR-based mobile linking path gives wallet users a cleaner multi-device setup.
+If yes, and your desktop flow already runs through a wallet, the QR-based mobile linking path documented in the Hyperliquid onboarding docs (as of 2026-05) gives wallet users a cleaner multi-device setup.

 4. Are you comfortable with private-key management right now?